andrewkrapivin/KyberSpace/README.md

 3. Implement a montgomery reduction for modular multiplication
 4. Implement NTT for faster polynomial multiplication
 5. Accelerate (some of?) the operations with AVX512?
 6. Figure out how SHA & SHAKE work to implement that in tune with Kyber?
-They are supposedly SIMDable (although maybe with AVX512 that changed?), but can use SIMD to run several hashes at once, so that might be interesting.
+They supposedly cannot natively make use of SIMD instructions for a speedup, but can use SIMD to run several hashes at once, so that may be an interesting avenue to explore.